- 🥇

 Robinhood offers zero-commission prediction market trading (powered by Kalshi).
 Among crypto-native platforms, Drift BET charges less than 1%.
 Polymarket charges approximately 2% on net winnings.
 PredictIt has the highest fees at 10% on profits plus 5% on withdrawals.

 No. Kalshi, Robinhood, PredictIt, Fanatics Markets, and Gemini Predictions all accept fiat (USD) deposits via bank transfer or debit card.
-You only need crypto for decentralized platforms like Polymarket (USDC on Polygon) and Drift BET (USDC/SOL on Solana).
+You only need crypto for decentralized platforms like Polymarket (USDC on Polygon) and Drift BET (USDC/Solana).

 For US users, Kalshi and Fanatics Markets offer CFTC-regulated sports contracts.
 Polymarket has the deepest liquidity for global sports events like the FIFA World Cup.
 Kalshi saw over $1 billion in Super Bowl LX volume alone, making it the clear leader for US sports events.